mshojaei77/LLMs-Journey/README.md

 3. Refer to provided resources for deeper understanding
 4. Join discussions and contribute to the community

-## Contributing
-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments
 Special thanks to all contributors and the AI/ML community for their valuable insights and feedback.